Mada Masr: History

 Egypt Independent was a weekly, 24-page English-language newspaper that had evolved from the English web edition of the newspaper Al-Masry Al-Youm.
 Its first edition was published on 24 November 2011.

 In December 2011, the second edition of the newspaper was prevented from being printed, following internal censorship of an article written by political scientist Robert Springborg which was critical of the Supreme Council of the Armed Forces.

-In April 2013, the editorial team was informed by the management of Al-Masry Media Corporation that their print and online news operation will be shut down.
+In April 2013, the editorial team was informed by the management of Al-Masry Media Corporation that their print and online news operation would be shut down.
 The editorial team decided to put together a closing edition, which would have been published on 25 April, "to explain the conditions under which a strong voice of independent and progressive journalism in Egypt is being terminated".
 However, the management decided in the last minute to withhold the printing of the final edition, so the editorial team decided to publish it online.

 The online edition of Egypt Independent was re-launched later that year.